 “I form my oppositions in a way that tells a psychological story, feeling, thought, or idea.
-Juxtapositions… these strong, straight lines, as I often use circles, which is how I form an ambiguous story. ” — Lauren Mendelssohn-Bass
+Juxtapositions… these strong, straight lines, as I often use circles, which is how I form an ambiguous story. ” — Lauren Mendelsohn-Bass

 Taking a cue from the psychological drama of Film Noir, Lauren Mendelsohn-Bass weaves her own narrative through the painted word.
 Her emotional thrillers are stylistic and keen in plotlines that reveal the subtext of life.
 Her characters are staged in a series of montages, as form and gesture expose the mind’s inner turmoil of daily existence.